Sphesihle-hub/POE-Part-2/README.md

 * Form functionality.
 * Additional user interactions.

----

 ## 14. References

 References used for the website project will be maintained and updated throughout the development process.

 All external information, images and other resources used for the project will be acknowledged using the recognised referencing style required by the institution.

----

-## 15. GitHub Repository

-The project is maintained in a private GitHub repository.

-**Repository:** `Sphesihle-hub/POE-Part1`

-The repository will be updated regularly as new changes are made to the website.